nathan-barry/nathan.rs/content/_index.md

 Greetings fellow traveler!
 Salutations!
 Callooh!
 Callay!

-I'm Nathan!
-I'm a CS graduate student at UT Austin.
-I'm interested in systems and machine learning.
+My name is Nathan Barry.
+I'm a CS graduate student at UT Austin and am interested in systems and machine learning.
 I love working on hard problems with great people.

 Currently I'm
 --- | ---